Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 <button onclick="save()">I'm done ✨</button>
 ```

-If we now make some art and click the button we push stuff to Firebase which looks like this in the database.
+If we now make some art and click the button, we push stuff to Firebase, which looks like this in the database.

 ![Firebase database write](https://cdn.hashnode.com/res/hashnode/image/upload/v1608994819302/x4oE1-Cbw.png)

-Perhaps this is enough for you, then you can download the following code.
+Perhaps this is enough for you.
+Then you can download the following code.

 [Download the code so far](https://gist.github.com/rebelchris/36ed471f321a3c0b3d22be8dd0fab0e8)

 ## Retrieving the art

-Since we saved our CSS art in the Firebase database, we are also able to retrieve it.
+Since we saved our CSS art in the Firebase database, we can also retrieve it.

-In the example we created above, we can retrieve this CSS code by using the ref (the unique id): `kj5tyl64pkhy5ww2tzp`.
+In the example we created above, we can retrieve this CSS code using the ref (the unique id): `kj5tyl64pkhy5ww2tzp`.

-Let's have our app read this from the URL based on a query string parameter.
+Let our app read this from the URL based on a query string parameter.

 Our URL will look like this.

 `http://oursite.com/view.html?id=kj5tyl64pkhy5ww2tzp`

-> Note: It would be even cooler if we could have view/id but in our case, Netlify doesn't support that fully.
+> Note: It would be even cooler if we could have view/id, but in our case, Netlify doesn't support that fully.

 So what we want to get is the id parameter.